all-about-coding4/codeforge/README.md

 CodeForge is a self-hosted, browser-based development environment that brings a real terminal, file manager, Monaco editor, and real-time collaboration together in one workspace.

-Built with Python + Lynkio, CodeForge Pro is designed to feel like a lightweight desktop IDE while remaining accessible from any modern browser — including mobile devices.
+Built with Python + Lynkio, CodeForge is designed to feel like a lightweight desktop IDE while remaining accessible from any modern browser — including mobile devices.
 ```

 # ✨ Features